ServiceComposer/ServiceComposer.AspNetCore/README.md

 ## Philosophy

-### Service boundaries
+### Service Boundaries

 When building systems based on SOA principles, service boundaries are key, if not THE key aspect.
-If we get service boundaries wrong, the end result has the risk to be, in the best case, a distributed monolith, and in the worst one, a complete failure.
+If we get service boundaries wrong, the end result risks being a distributed monolith in the best case and a complete failure in the worst case.

-> Service boundaries identification is a challenge on its own; it requires a lot of business domain knowledge and a lot of confidence with high-level design techniques.
-Other than that, technical challenges might drive the solution design in the wrong direction due to the lack of technical solutions to problems foreseen while defining service boundaries.
+> Service boundary identification is a challenge on its own; it requires extensive business domain knowledge and confidence in high-level design techniques.
+Technical challenges, such as the lack of technical solutions to problems foreseen while defining service boundaries, might drive the solution design in the wrong direction.

 The transition from the user mental model, described by domain experts, to the service boundaries architectural model in the SOA space raises many different concerns.
 If domain entities, as defined by domain experts, are split among several services:

 - how can we then display to users what they need to visualize?
 - when systems need to make decisions, how can they “query” data required to make that decision, stored in many different services?

-This type of question leads systems to be designed using rich events, and not thin ones, to share data between services and at the same to share data with cache-like things, such as Elastic Search, to satisfy UI query/visualization needs.
+This type of question leads systems to be designed using rich events, not thin ones, to share data between services and with cache-like things, such as Elastic Search, to satisfy UI query/visualization needs.

 This is the beginning of a road that can only lead to a distributed monolith, where data ownership is a lost concept and every change impacts and breaks the whole system.
-In such a scenario, it’s very easy to blame SOA and the toolset.
+In such a scenario, it’s easy to blame SOA and the toolset.

 ViewModel Composition techniques are designed to address all these concerns.
-ViewModel Composition brings the separation of concerns, designed at the back-end, to the front-end.
+They bring the separation of concerns, designed at the back end, to the front end.

 For more details and the philosophy behind a Composition Gateway, refer to the [ViewModel Composition series](https://milestone.topics.it/categories/view-model-composition) of article available on [milestone.topics.it](https://milestone.topics.it/).